vipulnaik/diet-exercise-health/events/2024/2024-09-03-blood-tests.md

 I removed the flex bandage at around 6:30 PM as it was pinching my skin.
 The prick seemed to have fully healed by this time.

+## Future days

+### 2024-09-04: resumption of some exercises

+I resumed breath holds, standing-on-one-leg-with-eyes-closed, and jogging on 2024-09-04.
+For jogging, due to the heat and some fatigue, I only did the minimum 1.4 miles out of 2 miles.

+I continued to refrain from hand gripper exercises and strength exercises.